1. This is gonna’ be a long-ass review because I’ve waited a long-ass time for this this short-ass sequel to the long-ass-but-awesome original…

 Just about everyone I know friggin’ loves it.

 I’m always a sucker for alien invasion flicks and Independence Day (abbreviated from here on out as ID4 because I’m lazy AF) hit all the right cinematic notes, what with its 70’s-era disaster film-feel blended with cutting edge (for its time) visual effects.

-Looking deeper (but not too deep, because these waters are kinda’-sorta’ shallow), ID4 took a star-studded cast and presented the audience with a “Who will survive?” script that was, though simple, ripe and peppered with both humor and drama.
-In its science fiction it weaved in some “real” (heh) UFO lore elements such as the alleged government alien research laboratory, Area 51 as well as the great granddaddy of all flying saucer cover-ups, the Roswell landing.
+Looking deeper (but not too deep, because these waters run kinda’ shallow), ID4 took a star-studded cast and presented the audience with a “Who will survive?” script that was, though simple, ripe and peppered with both humor and drama.
+In its science fiction it weaved in some “real” (heh) UFO lore elements such as the alleged government alien research laboratory, Area 51, as well as the great granddaddy of all flying saucer cover-ups, the Roswell crash.

-It was also Director Roland Emmerich’s first theatrical smash-hit and a follow-up film, another a science fiction favorite of mine, StarGate (expect a retrospective article for this awesomeness), though he had also directed 1992’s Universal Soldier, which pretty cool and 1990’s Moon 44, which, I never saw.
-Or plan to.
+It was also Director Roland Emmerich’s first theatrical smash-hit and a follow-up film, another a science fiction favorite of mine, StarGate (expect a retrospective article for this awesomeness), though he had also directed 1992’s Universal Soldier, which was pretty cool and 1990’s Moon 44, which, I never saw.

 And it was awesome!!!